vika-v-v/neural-networks-for-image-segmentation/docu/ADDING_NEW_POPUP.md

+# Adding new popup

+Popups are any windows that are shown above the website, f. e. adding/editing images or categories.
+If you need to add another one, follow theese steps:

 1) create the popup in the folder popups, develop the popup
 2) in popups/popup-controller.service.ts, add interface to define the function that would open the popup: export interface deletePopupObserver {